claws/quadcopter/doc/naza-m-lite/hardware/index.rst

 X3
 ==========  =============

 My F450 came with red and white motor struts.
+There was no instruction about which color should be used for the front and the rear and I didn't find any common convention from some brief internet searches.
 I used the white struts for the two front motors and the red struts for the two rear motors.

 Propellers
 ----------